GSA/fedramp-gov/pages/updates/docs/cryptographic-module.md

-4. Ensure that CSOs using unvalidated cryptographic modules document the rationale for doing so and the CSOs are managed through the use of Plans of Actions and Milestones (POA\&Ms) providing a management framework and process for the ongoing assessment of their use in a way that is clearly visible to relying agencies, other CSPs, and other stakeholders.
+4. Ensure that CSOs using unvalidated cryptographic modules document the rationale for doing so and the CSOs are managed through the use of Plans of Actions and Milestones (POA&amp;Ms) providing a management framework and process for the ongoing assessment of their use in a way that is clearly visible to relying agencies, other CSPs, and other stakeholders.
 Ensure that modules are eventually validated and that use of unvalidated modules is periodically